As an Amazon Associate I earn from qualifying purchases.

 On the other side of the fence, if you find a bag you’re interested in, look through the pictures to find the style number.
 Reputable sellers will typically include the name, style number, or pictures of them.
 If they don’t, run!
 Use that number to look up the model and see what it’s supposed to look like.

 As an extension of Tip #1, if you’re new to eBay you should stick to people who specialize in selling bags.
 The sellers I buy from typically list dozens to hundreds of bags at a time.
-Because of the large volume there are still great deals to be had.
+Because of the large volume, there are still great deals to be had.

-Large scale designer sellers are typically able to source items en masse and aren’t as concerned about the profit of each individual sale.
+Large volume designer sellers are typically able to source items en masse and aren’t as concerned about the profit of each individual sale.
 Furthermore, they are likely to be highly experienced in handling and selling designer goods.
 They won’t purposefully list counterfeit goods and risk their business.

 If you’re buying from someone who does not typically sell bags, it doesn’t necessarily mean that it’s fake.
 There’s just a higher possiblity.
 It’s totally possible that they are selling a personal bag, they’re selling on commision, etc.

-To alleviate your concerns, ask for a receipt, certificate of authenticity , etc. Sellers who are legitimately selling authentic goods will understand your concern and not be offended.
+To alleviate your concerns, ask for a receipt, certificate of authenticity, etc. Sellers who are legitimately selling authentic goods will understand your concern and not be offended.
 If they don’t have “proof” or are cranky that you asked, give it a pass.

 Very few people who sell fakes on eBay are unaware and most don’t feel comfortable outright scamming people.
 If you read carefully they’ll usually cover their butt somewhere in the description with something like, “I don’t have a certificate of authenticity but it feels really nice!”
 They’re telling you that it’s fake.

-6. Study the logos
+6. Study The Logos

 For some reason, people who produce fake items typically don’t make them perfect.
 They think that, in some perverse world, creating a fake that is less than perfect protects them from the law.
 Study the logos and tags very carefully and look for typos, incorrect fonts, logos that look slightly off, etc.